Looking for the most up-to-date information on how to get to the Sea Cliff Bridge Lookout? You’ll find all you need here!

 Mornings until mid-afternoon are a good time to go to the Sea Cliff Bridge lookout as you’ll get sunlight in your pictures.
 Any later than mid-afternoon and the sun goes behind the mountains in the west.

 The pictures will still look good though, so don’t worry if this is the only time you can visit.

 There are no gates here or anything so technically it is open 24 hours a day.
 However just be really careful to not be here when it is raining or has recently rained as the land will be incredibly muddy and slippery.

 Also make sure you are not here if it will get dark soon.
 The path down will be incredibly tough if you can’t see – you definitely don’t want to be doing this walk after hours.

 Plus the sun sets behind the mountains so you won’t be able to see the sunset from here.

 Other nearby places to visit:

-If you will be doing a NSW road trip or having a weekend away, you can combine seeing the Sea Cliff Bridge with several other beautiful destinations.
+If you will be doing a NSW road trip or having a weekend away from Sydney, you can combine seeing the Sea Cliff Bridge with several other beautiful destinations.
 The East Coast of Australia is really full of so many incredible places!